-What partnerships, if any, with IHEs, business, Non-Profits, Community based organizations, or any private entity with a demonstrated record of success is the LEA implementing in carrying out this action step(s)?
+What partnerships, if any, with n/a

+IHEs, business, Non-Profits,

+Community based organizations,

+or any private entity with a

+demonstrated record of success is

+the LEA implementing in carrying

+out this action step(s)?

 Overarching Need as identified in To improve The Foundry Student Literacy in the 5 core components (Thinking, Listening, CNA Section 3.2 Speaking, Reading and Writing).
 Root Cause # 1 Consistently low literacy rates of students who are enrolled in The Foundry.
-Goal 1.100% of The Foundry Middle School students will complete a Program Portfolio that encompasses all of the Hall County School Districts 5 key components of Literacy (Reading, Writing, Listening, Speaking and Thinking) before they will be allowed to re-enroll at their home school.
+Goal Prior to leaving The Foundry, 100% of the middle school and direct instruction ninth grade high school students will complete their program portfolio.
+The portfolio encompasses all of the H.C.S.D 5 key components of literacy.

-Action Step A Literacy Team will be developed that meets 2 times per month.
+Action Step The Foundry Literacy Team will meet a minimum of 2 times per month, to review student work samples, informal assessments, common assessments (CBA's, EOC's), and will research literacy strategies to further support student gains in literacy.
+The findings and

+strategies will be presented during PLC meetings to the staff.

-Funding Sources N/A
+Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Coherent Instruction

 Effective Leadership

 Professional Capacity

 Family and Community Engagement

 Supportive Learning Environment

-Method for Monitoring Literacy Team Minutes
+Method for Monitoring Literacy Team Minutes, Agendas and Sign in Sheets

+Implementation

+Method for Monitoring Student growth and achievement scores

-Implementation and Effectiveness
+Effectiveness

-Position/Role Responsible Leadership Team
+Position/Role Responsible Leadership Team, admin

-Timeline for Implementation Weekly
+Timeline for Implementation Others : Bi- Weekly